Tracking the Tropics: Sally making landfall as Category 2 hurricane, expected to bring 'historic, life-threatening' flooding

 TAMPA, Fla.
-(WFLA) — Sally made landfall as a Category 2 hurricane between the border of Alabama and Florida Wednesday morning and is bringing hurricane-force winds and catastrophic flooding to the area.
+(WFLA) — Hurricane Sally made landfall between the border of Alabama and Florida Wednesday morning as a Category 2 storm and is bringing hurricane-force winds and catastrophic flooding to parts of the Gulf Coast.

 Sally is one of several systems churning in an extremely active Atlantic basin.
 Forecasters are also watching Hurricane Teddy, Hurricane Paulette, Tropical Storm Vicky and three areas of interest.